dbpedia/webid/README.md

 ### PKCS 12 file (.pfx or .p12)

-Bundle your new `cert.cer` to a PKCS12 file including your `private_key.pem` by running the following command:
+Bundle your new `cert.cer` to a PKCS12 file including your `private_key_webid.pem` by running the following command:

 ```
-openssl pkcs12 -export -out certificate.pfx -inkey private_key.pem -in cert.cer
+openssl pkcs12 -export -out certificate.pfx -inkey private_key_webid.pem -in cert.cer
 ```

 This generates a new file `certificate.pfx`.